FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 At the end of this tutorial you will be able to:

-1. Learn how to typeset your document using LaTEX.
+1. Learn to typeset your document using LaTEX.

 #.
 Use lists, listings in your document for formatting text.